What is the Ohio Supercomputer Center Summer Institute?

 Location: Ohio Supercomputer Center, 1224 Kinnear Road, Columbus, Ohio

-Application: The deadline for SI 2014 applications has passed.
-We will begin notifying accepted students approximately May 2014.
+Application: Applications will be accepted online beginning January 1, 2018.
+The deadline for SI 2018 applications is April 6, 2018.
+We will begin notifying accepted students approximately early May 2018.

 For more information, contact: